ericorain/python_scripts/networkscan/README.md

 (project1) [eorain@centos7 python]$
 ```

-### 4 - How to scan a /25 network then save the list of hosts into a text file (quiet mode and redirection of the output into a file)
+### 4 - How to scan a /25 network then to save the list of hosts into a text file (quiet mode and redirection of the output into a file)

 > networkscan.py 192.168.0.0/25 -q >inventory.txt